denten-books/plain-text/main.md

 it begins to approach the physical conditions of soap-opera video viewing and production.
 Anecdotal evidence implicates higher-level aspects of cinema appreciation that should not at first glance be tied to the medium.
 The process of interpolating frames seems to degrade the quality of acting and dialog along with perceived degradation of picture quality.

-The second effect challenges popular notions of the digital as a condition that reduces the continuous, analog world into more discrete, discontinuous elements, with the metaphysical corollary that the process somehow debases, not just cinema, but human experience as a whole.
-A close analysis of the soap opera effect reveals "analog" film as a low-fidelity, highly fragmented medium perceived as the more accurate representation of the reality than its high-fidelity, more continuous medium of video.

-Finally, the sensory, cognitive mechanisms involved in the production of the soap-opera effect and motion blur challenge the very possibility of truly analog media.
+The second conclusion challenges the easy conflation between digital and discrete phenomena, undermining also the whole chain of reasoning that views the process of digitization in moral terms, affecting not just cinema, but the human experience as a whole.
+Contrary to he intuition, analog film is technically the more discrete medium.
+Something other than discreteness or fidelity must be at stake.
+The mechanics of the soap opera effect reveal "analog" video formats as the low-fidelity, highly segmented media, conventionally perceived to offer more life-like representation than its high-fidelity, continuous video brethren.
+Finally, a description of the sensory, cognitive mechanisms involved in the production of the soap-opera effect challenge the very possibility of truly analog media.
 The human visual sensory system is simply not capable of processing undifferentiated, continuous sensory input.
-Rather, the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world into a coherent whole.
+Rather, the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world into a coherent, if sometimes blurry, whole.

 ### 1.1.2 The Language of Circuits

-The prevailing understanding of the distinction between digital and analog lies in the difference between discrete and continuous quantities.
-For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan2011, 526]."
+Yet, the prevailing theoretical understanding of the distinction between digital and analog formats lies in the difference between discrete and continuous quantities.
+For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan_d_2011, 526]."
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
 The light switch can be either on or off.
 A range of pressure on the switch does not correspond to any mechanical action of the lever.
 A range of pressure sufficient to flip the switch corresponds to it being on.
 "Digital systems deal with discrete values," Kernighan writes.
 The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely different gradations.

 The philosopher Nelson Goodman makes a further distinction in writing that a digital system must be more than merely "discontinuous," but also "differentiated throughout."
-By contrast, analog systems are "dense" and "undifferentiated to the extreme [@goodman1976, 159-164]."
+By contrast, analog systems are "dense" and "undifferentiated to the extreme [@goodman_languages_1968, 159-164]."
 Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input into discrete semantic units.[^ln13-goodman] Painting, unlike music and language cannot be reduced to discrete semantic units, and would be more of an analog system under that definition.
-The language of cubist painting that gestures toward discrete atomic components that underly all visual form can be seen as an attempt to move paining from analog to a digital art form.
+The language of cubist painting that gestures toward discrete atomic components that underly all visual form can be seen as an attempt to move paining from an analog to a digital art form.

 [^ln13-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
 Some notational systems like writing and the decimal system are,